Archetype-CSS/Archetype-docs/docs/architecture.md

   2. **Separation of Container and Content** - avoid all explicit parent-child relationship within style declarations so that a component's style is not dependant upon its container which allows the module to be reused [[6]](addendum.md).

 ### Utilities
 Archetype utilities are low-level abstractions used globally throughout a design system via a class, function, or mixin to provide specific functionality.
 Utilities are maintained within their own repository, managed with [Bower](http://bower.io), and are `@import`-ed within `main.scss`.
 All utilities are prefixed with `Archetype-u-`.
 They are installed using `bower install Archetype-u-[utility-Name]`.
-Some utility abstractions, like [Archetype-u-display](https://github.com/Archetype-CSS/u-display) and [u-size](https://github.com/Archetype-CSS/u-size) can be applied to HTML elements directly.
-In this case, they should be prefixed using the `Archetype-u-utilityName` (in camelCase).
-Other utilities, (like functions and mixins) are applied within the stylesheets, rather than the markup.
+Utilities are applied within the stylesheets, rather than the markup.

 ### Objects
 Object styles are generic abstractions that can be extended to build a component.
 They are styles which remain consistent and unchanged within a component regardless of skin or structure and are abstracted to be used as a foundation for building UI components.
 The classic OOCSS example is the media-object [[16]](addendum).
 Each object is maintained within its own repository, managed with [Bower](http://bower.io), and `@import`-ed into `main.scss`.
 All objects are prefixed with `Archetype-o-`.
 They are installed using `bower install Archetype-o-[object-name]`.

-### Sub Objects
+#### Object Modifiers
-An Archetype sub object is a context-dependant sibling of an object that performs a certain function and is represented by an additional HTML class attribute on the element.
-Sub Objects are denoted by the use of `__` (double underscores) for example, `.objectName__subObjectName` in order to maintain the sub object's context, maintain control of the cascade, and avoid location-dependant selectors [[2]](addendum.md).
-Sub objects extend or provide minor overrides to the object and is often applied to the same HTML element or a direct decendent.
+An object modifier in Archetype is a context-dependant sibling of an object that performs a certain function and is represented by an additional HTML class attribute on the element.
+Object modifiers are denoted by the use of `__` (double underscores) for example, `.objectName__modifierName` in order to maintain context, maintain control of the cascade, and avoid location-dependant selectors [[2]](addendum.md).
+Object modifiers extend or provide minor overrides to the object and is often applied to the same HTML element or a direct decendent.

 ### Components
 A discrete and independent entity designed to exist as a stand alone module without any dependencies to its container.
 A component can be simple or compound (contain one or more components) and it should be able to be relocated on the page without breaking [[1]](addendum).
-Example components include buttons, navigation bars, etc. An example of a compound component would be a search block composed of an input and a submit button [[2]](addendum.md).
+Example components include buttons, navigation bars, etc. An example of a compound component would be a search block composed of an input and a submit button [[2]](addendum.md), but these are still considered components.

 In order to maintain modularity a component must adhere to the following:

   * Component styles must not declare any explicit size constraints, allowing the module to scale to it's parent container.
 A component can be placed inside a layout component, i.e. a grid; or extended with a layout class, but it must never be given an explicit width.
   * A component must remain independent from siblings, children, and parents allowing for arbitrarily placement within a design system.
 This means that CSS ID Selectors must be avoided to allow components to remain non-unique (able to appear on the same page more than once).
   * A component's name must be unique to the project to ensure that only instances of the same component can have the same name.
 Re-using a component also means re-using its behavior.
 To use the same component with differing behavior requires a new component.
   * Selectors must remain context free and un-coupled to HTML by avoiding the use of elements within CSS selectors.
 HTML element styles are scoped by placing a class on either the element itself or on a parent container.
-This means all HTML element styles are opt-in (opposed to opt-out) making the only "default" HTML element styles are those applied by normalize, thus avoiding redundant overrides. [[27]](addendum.md) [[28](addendum.md)
+This means all HTML element styles are opt-in (opposed to opt-out) making the only "default" HTML element styles are those applied by [normalize](http://necolas.github.io/normalize.css/), thus avoiding redundant overrides. [[27]](addendum.md) [[28]](addendum.md)

 #### State
 A state is a variant of a component that is triggered by an action or behavior.
 State styles are applied dynamically as an additional HTML class attribute on the component's root or child HTML element.
 State based styles are indicated with the `is-` prefix, for example `.is-active` or `.is-disabled`.
 These style declarations are shared by CSS and JS files [[1]](addendum.md) and are defined with the component in the same partial.
 Multiple states may be used at once on the same component.

----

 ## Component Composition (OOCSS Classes)

 >component composition is the building of the discrete modules of a system using common, object oriented, abstractions represented as an additional HTML class attribute.

 Building complex components with smaller, abstracted code blocks leads to more reusable code, easier debugging, and a DRYer code base while cutting down on repetition and increasing performance.
 It also allows for easier prototyping within the browser when skin and structure styles can be applied to a component separately.
-A component is comprised of object, structure, skin, and in some cases utilities.
+A component is comprised of object, structure, and skin.
 Class naming and selector construct is very important.
 This syntax and naming convention illustrates the intention of a class and its relationship to others.

 Components use a multi-class pattern in order to allow for easier contextual based adjustments when necessary, and to help simplify class and variable names[[3]](addendum.md).
 For example, structure, skin, and state styles are extended via their own class, rather than attaching a suffix to an existing component class.

 In this way a component can be thought of as a specific combination of classes.
 Changing even one of these classes constitutes an entirely different component.
 For example, the same button component with two different skin classes is actually two different components.
-Additionally, an object could be represented as a single class or even a Sass `@extend` such as a `%u-clearfix`.
-Notice that a component does not have to be a visual entity.
+Additionally, an object could be represented as a single class or even a Sass `@extend` such as a `%u-cf`.
+A component does not have to be a visual entity.

 ### Structure Styles